Fidelisaboke/jiji-safi/README.md

 ## System Architecture
 The diagram below shows a high-level system architecture of the IoT system implemented.
-It represent a simple client-server interaction, with the client being the end-device accessing the dashboard, which is hosted by the ESP32.
+It represents a simple client-server interaction, with the client being the end-device accessing the dashboard, which is hosted by the ESP32.
 Wi-Fi communication technology was implemented for the system.

 ![Jiji Safi System Architecture](images/architecture.png)

 ## Acknowledgements